 Learn to express yourself in a bold and colorful way with California expressionist Elio Camacho.

-"As a painting instructor, my mission is to provide students with the foundation necessary to be creative.
+Putting passion and emotion into a painting is far more important then just making a copy of your subject.
+Depending on your level and goals we will try to develop a program for improving your ability as a painter.
+As a painting instructor, my mission is to provide students with the foundation necessary to be creative.
 My goal is to assist students in capturing the particular mood of the moment and to express themselves in a bold and colorful way.
 My workshops are very hands-on with an emphasis on easel-side critiques.
 I believe that giving instruction is important, but showing students how this instruction applies to their individual work is crucial.
 Based on the student’s level and goals, I develop and program based on each individual’s ability as a painter.”
-To register, go to Elio's website, ColorRelations.com and pay the $100 required deposit.Final Payment due at workshop.

 Photography Interest Group: Free to the public.
-Come see demonstrations, technical presentations and a monthly critique (show and tell) of photographers’ work.
-The group usually meets at 7 pm on the 4th Thursday of the month in the Art Education Center.
-For more information, Contact Pat Hooks at ten.t1490905295sacmo1490905295c@11h1490905295tap1490905295 or 904-277-2595.
+Come see demonstrations, technical and a monthly critique (show and tell) of photographers’ work.
+The group usually meets at 7 pm on the 3rd Thursday of the month in the Art Education Center.
+For more information, contact Jimmy Stone at or go to the group's website.

 Thursday Afternoon Open Studio: This is another opportunity to bring your own supplies and paint with a group.
-Thursdays from 1 pm until 5 pm, $10 a month.
-Contact Jean Riley at 904-261-5471 or at ten.h1490905295tuosl1490905295leb@t1490905295sudra1490905295tsyel1490905295ir1490905295
+No formal instruction provided.
+Thursdays from 1 pm until 5 pm, $5 Fee.
+Contact Jean Riley at 904-225-6665 or at

 FUN Ukes Group:

 Generally meets the second Wednesday of each month in the Art Education Center at 7 PM.
 Just show up!
 For more information, Contact Gwen Cowart at or visit Facebook at Fernandina Ukes Network.